intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Some simple forms of information often exist in cleartext form, e.g, ECN bits from routers are generally not authenticated or integrity protected.
-This is possible when the information exchanges are advisory in their nature, and do not carry any significantly sensitive information from the parties.
+This is possible when the information exchanges do not carry any significantly sensitive information from the parties.
+Often these kind of interations are also advisory in their nature (see also next section).

 In other cases it may be necessary to establish a secure channel for communication with a specific other party, e.g.,